Orthopaedics and Rehabilitation – Professional Education

 Orthopaedic MD Student Electives and Acting Internships

-The Department of Orthopaedic and Rehabilitation offers two electives to current MD students at Penn State College of Medicine as well as to visiting medical students.
+The Department of Orthopaedic and Rehabilitation offers several electives to current MD students at Penn State College of Medicine as well as to visiting medical students.

 - ORTHO 710: Adult Orthopaedics for Third Year Students